Mallard Fillmore: Antisemitism

-On January 4, 2005 a Mallard Fillmore strip was published featuring a television executive whom bloggers accused of being a Jewish caricature that promoted the anti-Semitic stereotype that "Hollywood is run by Jews."
+On January 4, 2005, a Mallard Fillmore strip was published featuring a television executive whom bloggers accused of being a Jewish caricature that promoted the anti-Semitic stereotype that "Hollywood is run by Jews."
 While the main "Mallard" page only shows a week's worth of cartoons at a time, this cartoon is available on Jewish World Review's web site.

 The strip's caricature of Jon Stewart, with a long, downwardly pointed nose, was criticized by Stewart's colleague satirist Stephen Colbert, who, during a December 14, 2006 show, joked that the caricature may have been "clip art from The Protocols of the Elders of Zion."
 Tinsley has since stated about Stewart that "honestly, I didn't even know he was Jewish."

-In August 2019, The San Diego Union-Tribune announced it would be dropping Mallard Fillmore over antisemitism, concerning the August 12, 2019 edition of the strip featuring Ilhan Omar.
+In August 2019, The San Diego Union-Tribune announced it would be dropping Mallard Fillmore over antisemitism, concerning the August 12, 2019 edition of the strip featuring Ilhan Omar as a hate speech.